timbertson/py-dataflow/readme.rst

 dataflow.py
 ===========

-dataflow.py is a port of larrytheliquid's ruby dataflow gem, mostly to see if a python version (without blocks) would be useable.
+dataflow.py is an experimental port of larrytheliquid's ruby dataflow gem, mostly to see if a python version (without blocks) would be useable.
 Turns out it is, which is not what I'd initially expected.
-Having created it, I'm interested in seeing how it can be applied to concurrency problems as well as actor-like constructs.
+I'm not really doing anything with it (or working on it), but hopefully it can be of use or interest to others.

 dataflow functions: